ufuksfk/ufuksnotes/content/Notebook/Pages/Idea behind this mess.md

 Wikipedia >highlight/wikipedia
 Even twitter -> >highlight/twitter (I will keep refering it Twitter as soon as it is legal) And you can find them under Highlight folder all organized.
-Within that folder, everything you can find is not my words, which means I learned it from someone else.
+Within that folder, everything you can find ==is not my words==, which means I learned it from someone else.
 Which is I believe good way of seperating others ideas and my thoughts.
+And as I said, I decided to not publish that segment because it might be violation to copyrights for some of them.
+And actually that would make that website a couple of gigabyte instead of a couple of hunded megabyte :)
 ### People
 In this folder, you can find people :) I think most important thing is from which mouth I heart or read that information.
 It is more important than a book or podcast for me.
-But for today I am failing to connect all the higlights to people.
+But for today I am failing to connect all the highlights to people.
 People folder is more like a list of people I learned something about them or learned something from them.
+# Organizations
+That folder contains both companies and any kind of organizations.
+Like political parties, non-profits.
+But not countries.
 ### Wiki
 This is my personal wikipedia fork.
 For example, If I am learning something about [[Zen]] buddhism I tends to connect those notes to that main topic.
 And to organize topics, I couldn't find a better common ground database than Wikipedia.
 So, I am trying to keep them same name as in Wikipedia.
 Things like countries, cities, art movements.
 Or things about software, engineering, design and so on.
 ### Products